icerpc/icerpc-docs/pages/docs/slice/encoding/operation-arguments-slice2.md

 ---
-title: Arguments
+title: Operation arguments
-description: Understand how request arguments are encoded with Slice.
+description: Understand how operation arguments are encoded with Slice.
 ---

 {% title /%}